howanghk/homebridge-ewelink/README.md

 ## A note on login session

-An authentication token is generated every time your device's app logs in to the eWeLink service.
+An authentication token is generated every time your device's app logs into the eWeLink service.

 You can only have one authentication token per user account.

 Therefore if you use the HomeKit app and eWeLink app at the same time, they will fight each other for the login session.
 They should both work individually.
-You can leave homebridge running when using the eWeLink app.
+You can leave Homebridge running when using the eWeLink app.

 ### Use another login to avoid being logged off from the eWeLink app